WOR TV Tower

-WOR TV Tower was a 760 ft lattice tower used for FM- and TV-broadcasting at North Bergen, New Jersey, USA.
+The WOR TV Tower was a 760 ft lattice tower used for FM- and TV-broadcasting by WOR-FM and WOR-TV at North Bergen, New Jersey, USA.
 The 420-ton tower was built in 1949.
 At the time of its construction, it was the tenth-tallest man-made structure in the world.
-At the beginning of 1953, the TV transmissions were moved to Empire State Building, but the tower remained.
-On November 8, 1956, the top of the tower was hit by a small aircraft, which knocked off the top and killed six people.
-The tower was later dismantled.
+At the beginning of 1953, FM transmissions were stopped and TV transmissions were moved to the Empire State Building, but the tower remained standing.
+On November 8, 1956, the top of the tower was hit by a Beechcraft Model 18, which knocked off the tower's top; the plane subsequently crashed and killed four people.
+The tower was dismantled shortly afterwards.